Garden Tomb Trustees

 President – Paul Weaver

-Treasurer – Fiona Saunderson
+Treasurer – Lesley Grundy

 Director – Simon Holland

-Prior to his appointment as Director Simon Holland served as Deputy Director of the Garden Tomb for 3 years.
+Prior to his appointment as Director, Simon served as Deputy Director of the Garden Tomb for three years.
 Simon was ordained in the church of England in 1991 and served in a variety of churches.
 Before coming to the Garden Tomb in 2019, he was Warden of Lee Abbey Devon, a Christian community and conference centre for mission and discipleship.
 He is married to Anne who serves at the Garden.
 They have two children and two grandchildren.
 When in the UK they live on the Isle of Wight.